ethmarks/ethmarks.github.io/content/posts/mercator.md

 The Mercator Projection also can't show the North or South poles.
 I said "things get bigger when they're further from the equator", but a more technically precise way to describe it is 'things get bigger when they're closer to the poles'.
 This might not sound like a big difference, but it is.
 The consequence of doing this is that the North and South poles would have to be infinitely large (a distance of zero means size approaches infinity), and the area immediately around them would be hundreds to thousands of times larger than the rest of the map.

 This obviously isn't practical or possible to show, so most maps using the Mercator Projection just omit 5-10 degrees of latitude from the top and bottom of the map.
-This means that about 1/25 of the Earth isn't even shown at all on Mercator maps.
+This means that about 1/25 of the Earth's surface are isn't even shown at all on Mercator maps.

 This is a pretty big disadvantage for something like polar exploration or international flights that pass over one of the poles.